VISAB-ORG/VISAB/doc/eventbus.md

 ### Subscribers
 More subscribers can be added as seen fit.
 Here listed are the subscribers that are mandatory for a functioning VISAB.
 All the listed classes use the `eventbus.ApiEventBus` as their bus.
+You may not only subscribe concrete event types, but also interfaces implementing IEvent.
+In our case, the `WebApiViewModel` suscribes the `IApiEvent` and therefore is notified, whenever any ApiEvent occurs.

 #### Mandatory